Asymptotic Expansions for High-Frequency Option Data: Introduction

 The rest of the paper is organized as follows.
 In Section~\ref{sec:model}, we introduce the model and assumptions needed for our main theorem, by first giving a precise definition of deep It\^o semimartingales in Section~\ref{sec:deep} and then stating and discussing our hypotheses for the dynamics of $x$ and its coefficients in Section~\ref{sec:ass}.
 In Section~\ref{sec:expansion-2}, we present our main expansion result, Theorem~\ref{thm:incr-L}, where we consider the conditional characteristic function $\E_t[e^{iu(x_{t+T}-x_t)/\sqrt{T}}]$ of a normalized change of an It\^o semimartingale over a short interval of length $T$ and develop an asymptotic expansion of its increments as $t$ varies.
 We then use this result in Section~\ref{sec:app} to obtain in Theorem~\ref{thm:incr} a high-frequency expansion of increments of the volatility estimators introduced by \cite{T19}.
 Important special cases and examples are considered in Corollaries~\ref{cor:incr} and \ref{cor:finact}.
-All proofs are given in Section~\ref{sec:proofs}.
-In our companion paper, \cite{CT23_b}, we apply the results of this paper to volatility of volatility and leverage effect estimation.
+These theoretical expansion results are used in Section~\ref{sec:test} to construct a test for whether volatility jumps are of finite or infinite variation.
+This test is implemented on simulations and on real data in Section~\ref{sec:num}.
+The proofs are given in Sections~\ref{sec:proofs} and \ref{sec:proof51}, with some technical proofs deferred to the appendix.